Editorial Stock Photography vs Traditional Stock: What Designers Should Know

 Why Editorial Imagery Works Better for Modern Branding

-Editorial-style imagery reinforces that approach.
 A single image—well chosen—can do more than a dozen literal visuals.
-It sets a feeling and lets the viewer meet the brand halfway.
+It sets atmosphere and lets the viewer meet the brand halfway.

 Website hero sections that need atmosphere, not instruction